Catskill909/json/README.md

    npm run dev
    ```
    This command runs both the Vite frontend (http://localhost:5173) and the Proxy server (http://localhost:8010) concurrently.

+   **Tip:** Use the "Load URL" control with feeds like `https://archive.wjffradio.org/getrss.php?id=oldskoolsessio` to see auto-detected RSS/Atom/XML converted directly into JSON inside the editor.
+The status bar calls out when a feed has been converted.

 ## Project Structure